 In a climate when young women pursuing STEM subjects is very low nationally, Roedean is very proud that 31% of this year’s leavers are going on to study Maths and Science courses at university.

 A*A*A at A Levels in Spanish, History, and English Literature.
 These brilliant grades mean that she will take up her place at Newnham College Cambridge in October, where she will read Spanish and Portuguese.
 Paloma is also a talented harpist, and is proud to have reached the Final of Miss Brighton: ‘In this ‘Me Too’ era, I think it is more important than ever that women are seen not simply for their outer beauty and I wanted to prove that you can be intelligent and

 academic as well.’

-In the context of increasing rigour and challenge at GCSE level, Roedean students achieved excellent GCSE examination results, with 48.2% at A* or its equivalent, the second highest percentage at this level in the School’s history.
-22.6% of examinations were awarded the new elite Grade 9, and 71.9% A*-A this year reflects our consistent success at this level over the last five years.
+In the context of increasing rigour and challenge at GCSE level, Roedean students achieved excellent GCSE examination results, with 52% at Grade 9-8, the highest percentage at this level in the School’s history.
+33% of examinations were awarded the new elite Grade 9, and 68% A*-A this year reflects our consistent success at this level over the last five years.